Skip to the main content

 • SNF (with Part A coverage): 31

-• Nursing facility (or SNF with no Part A coverage): 32
+• Nursing facility (or SNF patient with no Part A coverage): 32

-Certain situations require deviations from the billing practices we discussed above.
-In these cases, you must submit a no-pay claim even though you don’t expect payment.
+Certain situations require different approaches from the billing practices we discussed above.
+In these cases, submit a no-pay claim even though you don’t expect payment.
 The information in Tables 2–7 helps you decide how to bill various Part A situations.
-Remember, you must supply adequate claims-supporting documentation for reported services.
+Remember to supply adequate claims-supporting documentation for reported services.

-Re-admission happens when the SNF discharges and re-admits a patient for skilled care within 30 days after the discharge day.
-This patient can resume using available SNF benefit days without another qualifying hospital stay.
-The same is true if the patient stays in the SNF for custodial care after a covered stay, then develops a new skilled care need within 30 consecutive days after the first day of non-coverage.
+Readmission happens when the SNF discharges and readmits a patient for skilled care within 30 days after the discharge day.
+The patient can resume using available SNF benefit days without another qualifying hospital stay.
+The same is true if the patient stays in the SNF for custodial care after a covered stay and then develops a new skilled care need within 30 consecutive days after the first day of non-coverage.

 If… Then…